 The case of non-Western materials is also self-evident, but solutions are harder to achieve.
 Many kinds of music for which there is no notation either on paper or online exist only in sound, but among sound files there is no authority and often enough little identifying information.
-To see a repertory shared by large communities of people transformed from sound to sonograms is both exciting and dismaying: there is no-some kind of visible record of the music, but it is shared among communicates more to engineers, not than to musicians.
+To see a repertory shared by large communities of people transformed from sound to sonograms is both exciting and dismaying: there is no some kind of visible record of the music, but it is shared among engineers, not musicians.
 Is YouTube destined to be the only bridge between traditional culture and modern science?